2015 AIA and SCS Joint Annual Meeting - Jan. 8-11 - New Orleans, LA

 The Annual Meeting is hitting the road and heading to the French Quarter.
 Join us in New Orleans, Louisiana as we take to Canal Street offering attendees two contemporary and ideally located hotels to enjoy their evenings at and packed academic programs and events to fill their days.
 The Sheraton New Orleans Hotel is located at 500 Canal Street, New Orleans, LA 70130.
 The Sheraton is the headquarter hotel of the AM.
 It will host the majority of the conference including academic sessions and committee/interest group meetings as well as the Exhibit Hall, AM registration, and special events.
 The New Orleans Marriott hotel will offer a smaller inventory of rooms for our Annual Meeting attendees and will host some session, committee/interest group meetings, as well as evening receptions.
 The Marriott is located a stone's throw away from the Sheraton, directly across the street at 555 Canal St, New Orleans, LA 70130.

 Both properties will offer AM attendees a discounted hotel rate of $159 USD per night, plus taxes and includes complimentary in room High Speed Internet.
 You will be able to begin booking rooms at the discounted rates in late August, 2014.
 Early Bird Discounted Registration for the AM will also open at that time.

 Call for Papers

-Open session paper and posters submissions, and any provisionally accepted colloquia and workshops that are resubmitting.
-Deadline extended for undergraduate submissions and poster colloquia.
+Workshops, open session paper and posters submissions, and any provisionally accepted colloquia and workshops that are resubmitting.

 2016 AM in San Francisco, CA from January 7-10